Bennie Brazell Season 2024

 The LSU Track & Field program was proud to welcome back one of its all-time greats as an assistant coach prior to the 2012 season as former Tiger two-sport national champion Bennie Brazell joined the coaching staff as Dennis Shaver’s assistant for the men’s sprints, hurdles and relays.

-Brazell now enters his 11th season coaching at his alma mater as his addition to the staff has paid big dividends for the Tigers with their performance at the SEC and NCAA Championships.
+Brazell now enters his 13th season coaching at his alma mater in 2024, as his addition to the staff has paid big dividends for the Tigers over the years.

 The 2021 season was another exceptional season for the sprints group under Brazell.
 Terrance Laird, Noah Williams, and Sean ‘Squirrel’ Burrell all won individual national titles and all three were recognized by The Bowerman committee throughout the season; Burrell was named as one of 10 semifinalists for the most coveted award for collegiate track and field.
 Brazell earned USTFCCCA honors indoors as he was named the Men’s Assistant Coach of the Year in the South Central region.
 Brazell’s athletes accounted for 44 of LSU’s 84 points at the NCAA outdoor championships as the Tigers won their fifth men’s outdoor national title in June.